Albert-2002/Etch-A-Sketch/README.md

-Etch A Sketch from The Odin Project.
+# Etch A Sketch from The Odin Project.

-The Canvas resize option doesn't work lol.
+The canvas resize options don't work lol.